 Lesbian, Gay, Bisexual and Transgender Older Adults

 Researchers estimate that approximately two percent of adults age 50 and older self-identify as lesbian, gay, bisexual or transgender (LGBT).
 The prevalence of many common health problems is elevated among these groups.
-Compared to their heterosexual counterparts, LGBT adults are at an elevated risk of disability and mental distress, and are more likely to smoke and engage in heavy drinking.
+Compared to their heterosexual counterparts, LGBT older adults are at an elevated risk of disability and mental distress, and are more likely to smoke and engage in heavy drinking.
 LGBT older adults are also less likely to be partnered or married, which may result in less support and financial security as they age.
 Discrimination creates several significant risk factors for LGBT older adults.
 Both historical and contemporary experiences of victimization create obstacles to accessing and utilizing necessary health and social support services.

 Elder Abuse